Sagar-Kap/FullStackOpen/Part7/README.md

 1. [Anecdote](./anecdotes/) : Using React router on apps built in earlier sections.
 2. [Countries](./countries/) : Using React hooks to improve upon the countries app built in [Part2](../Part2/countries/).
+3. [Notes](./notes/) : Using hooks to improve on the backend of the Notes project.